Carol Dweck is education's guru of the moment. The US academic's "growth mindset" theory has taken schools on both sides of the Atlantic by storm.

 According to Professor Dweck, people with such a mindset believe they can learn from failures and improve their performance through persistence and a willingness to try different approaches.

 An academic life

 BA (Hons) in psychology, Barnard College, Columbia University, US

 PhD in psychology, Yale University, US

-Academic posts at the universities of Illinois at Urbana-Champaign, Harvard and Columbia
+Academic posts at University of Illinois at Urbana-Champaign, Harvard University, Columbia University

 Lewis and Virginia Eaton Professor of Psychology, Stanford University, US